Get exclusive member benefits & effect social change. Join Today

 There’s no special preparation for a thoracentesis.
 However, you should talk to your doctor if you have any questions or concerns about the procedure.
 You should also tell your doctor if you:

 Thoracentesis can be done in a doctor’s office or in a hospital.
 It’s typically done while you’re awake, but you may be sedated.
 You’ll need someone else to drive you home after the procedure if you’re sedated.

 After sitting in a chair or lying on a table, you’ll be positioned in a way that allows the doctor to access the pleural space.
 An ultrasound may be done to ascertain the correct area where the needle will go.
 The selected area will be cleaned and injected with a numbing agent.

 Your doctor will insert the needle or tube below your ribs into the pleural space.
 You might feel an uncomfortable pressure during this process, but you should keep very still.
 The excess fluid will then be drained out.

 Once all the fluid is drained, a bandage will be put on the insertion site.
-To ensure there are no complications, you’ll be asked to stay in the office for several hours to be monitored.
-A follow-up X-ray is typically ordered two to four weeks after thoracentesis.
+To ensure there are no complications, you may be asked to stay overnight in the hospital to be monitored.
+A follow-up X-ray may be performed right after the thoracentesis.

 Every invasive procedure has risks, but side effects are uncommon with thoracentesis.
 Possible risks include: